At a Glance

 Grade school teachers often have less training in how to help kids with math issues than reading issues.
 Math instruction as an area of specialization has been getting more attention in recent years.
 In some ways, math instruction delivered by a specialist looks a lot like reading instruction delivered by a specialist.
 But it’s less common.

-No approach to math instruction for kids with learning and attention issues has been studied as extensively as those for reading instruction.
+No approach to math instruction for kids with learning and thinking differences has been studied as extensively as those for reading instruction.
 So what can be done to help kids who are struggling?
 Here are answers to some common questions about math instruction from specialists—and ways to help your child.

 Are there math specialists who come into grade school classrooms the way reading specialists do?